RHS Growing Guides

 Figs need a warm, sunny, sheltered spot to crop well.
 Spring is the ideal time to plant, so they have a full growing season to get established.
 Restricting their roots encourages fruiting, so either plant into a hole lined with paving slabs or into a large container sunk into the ground or free-standing.

 To restrict the roots, dig a hole 60cm (2ft) deep and wide, then line the sides with vertical paving slabs.
 They should form a rim 2.5cm (1in) above the soil level, to stop roots escaping over the top.
-Leave the base of the hole unlined, but add a 10–20cm (4–8in) layer of rubble or stones to prevent the roots going downwards while ensuring good drainage.
-Then refill the hole with soil.
+Leave the base of the hole unlined, but add a 10–20cm (4–8in) layer of rubble or stones to prevent the roots growing downwards while ensuring good drainage.
+Refill the hole with the removed soil, enriching this with a bucketful of organic matter if your soil is poor.

 Planting in a container